mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 So this is all one meaning.
 If you know pretty well who you are, you cannot say anything, don’t you think so?
 While you say “I am an enlightened person,” still you create lots of space between you and enlightenment.
 If you’re a really great enlightened person, [then] there’s only one, there is no space to look at [it] objectively.
 So you don’t know.

 [It’s] just like shaking [a] bottle filled with water.
 [It’s] completely one; at that time, you cannot make noise.
 But if you take a bottle with a little water and shake it, you know you really make noise.
-That is [like], “you know pretty well how great I am” – but if you shake the bottle completely filled with water, you don’t know how much [there is].
+That is [like], “You know pretty well how great I am.”
+But if you shake the bottle completely filled with water, you don’t know how much [there is].

 So, no sound.
 That is really oneness.
 That is very quiet.
 But it is really dynamic, and also total manifestation of *[unintelligible]* or majesty, and [improbability?], just this.
 But, nothing to say.